NLnetLabs/roto/docs/source/embedding/expand_the_runtime.rst

 Add functions
 -------------

-However, you might not want the standard implementation of `print`.
+Even though Roto provides a standard `print` function, you might not want to expose that.
 For instance, you might want to let scripts print to a file instead.
-We can do that quite easily.
+We can do that quite easily with the `roto_function` macro.
+You can use this macro as an attribute macro on a function and pass it the runtime you want to add the function to.
+This function will then become available in the scripts you compile.

 .. code-block:: rust

+    use std::fs::OpenOptions;
+    use std::io::Write;
     use roto::{Runtime, roto_function};
     let mut runtime = Runtime::new();